puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`name`

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_group_user_binding` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 ###Type: netscaler_lbmonitor